wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 <a name="Example">
 ## Install, Build, and Run the Example App
 ### Prerequisites
 #### Platform Requirements
 The below example has been developed for the .NET Framework using [Visual Studio 2015, Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs).
-#### Get the client library and example
+#### Get the Client Library and Example
 You may download the Speech API client library and example through  [SDK](https://github.com/microsoft/cognitive-speech-stt-windows).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.
-#### Subscribe to Speech API and get a free trial subscription keyBefore creating the example, you must subscribe to Speech API which is part of Microsoft Cognitive Services (previously Project Oxford).
+#### Subscribe to Speech API and Get a Free Trial Subscription Key
+Before creating the example, you must subscribe to Speech API which is part of Microsoft Cognitive Services (previously Project Oxford).
 For subscription and key management details, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.

 ### Step 1: Install the Example Application
 1. Start Microsoft Visual Studio 2015 and click **File**, select **Open**, then **Project/Solution**.